pagopa-archive/io-handbook/communication.md

 ### Internal Communication

 1. All written communication happens in Italian (we should communicate in English but we're not there yet).
-However we should strive to write as much tecnical documentation in English as possible.
+However we should strive to write as much technical documentation in English as possible.
 1. Use **asynchronous communication** when possible (stories/email/Slack).
 1. Stories are preferred over email, email is preferred over Slack, and people should be able to do their work without getting interrupted by chat.
 1. To use email instead of chat it is OK to send an internal email that contains only a short message, similar as you would use in chat.
 Save time by not including a salutation like 'Hi Emma,' and first write the subject of the email which you copy and paste into the body.
 You are not expected to be available all the time.
 It is perfectly fine not to respond to emails and chat mentions until your planned work hours.
 1. Sometimes synchronous communication is the better option, but do not default to it.
 For example, a video call can clear things up quickly when you are blocked.
 See the guidelines on video chats for more detail.
 1. It is very OK to ask as many questions as you have, but ask them so many people can answer them and many people see the answer (so use stories or public chat channels instead of private messages or one-on-one emails) and make sure you document the answers.
-1. If you mention something (a pull request, story, commit, webpage, comment, etc.) please include a link to it.
+1. If you mention something (a pull request, story, commit, web page, comment, etc.) please include a link to it.
 1. All project data should be **shareable** by default.
-Don't use a local text file but rather leave comments on an story or in a shared Google doc.
+Don't use a local text file but rather leave comments on a story or in a shared Google doc.
 1. It is OK to bring an issue to someone's attention with a CC ("cc @user"), but CCs alone are not enough if specific action is needed from someone.
 The mentioned user may read the issue and take no further action.
 If you need something, please explicitly communicate your need along with @ mentioning who you need it from.
 1. Avoid creating private groups for internal discussions:
   1. It's disturbing (all user in the group get notified for each message).